-In most instances the expenses would be incurred in the production of all the above.
+In most cases the expenses would be incurred in the production of all the above.
 The Act does not prescribe a method of apportionment.
-Accordingly, any apportionment of expenditure must be made on a logical, fair and reasonable basis taking into account the facts and circumstances of the particular situation.22
+Accordingly, any apportionment of expenditure must be made on a logical, fair and reasonable basis taking into account the facts and circumstances of the particular case.24